pivotal/docs-tap/tap-gui/troubleshooting.md

 ### Symptom

-When accessing the **Runtime Resource Visibility** tab, the system displays, "One or more resources are missing.
+When accessing the **Runtime Resource Visibility** tab, the system displays, `One or more resources are missing.
 This could be due to a label mismatch.
-Please make sure your resources have the label(s) "LABEL_SELECTOR"."
+Please make sure your resources have the label(s) "LABEL_SELECTOR".`

 ### Cause